 Regional accents may have evolved to help us identify who is like us and who is not.
 Who’s a friend and who’s a stranger?
 Who can be trusted and who needs to prove themselves?
 We’re so mobile in the United States (and we watch so much TV) that I thought most regionalisms had disappeared.
 It’s interesting to find that they haven’t.
 I wonder how that affects our politics, communication, and commerce.

 It’s a topic worth studying and I hope you’ll take the quiz and let me know the results.
-In the meantime, I’ll just say that it’s been a pleasure visiting for a spell and I hope I’ll see y’all again in the by and by.
+In the meantime, I’ll just say that it’s been a real pleasure visiting for a spell and I hope I’ll see y’all again in the by and by.
 Oh, and be sure to bring your Momma and Daddy.
 I’d like to sit with them for a spell.